microspectrometer/dev-kit-2020/firmware/doxygen-mainpage.md

 ## Conventional C yields inefficient assembly

 *The simplest example is the bit manipulation functions discussed below.
-The same reasoning applies to all the `lib` code.*
+The same reasoning applies to all the library code.*

 The [ReadWriteBits](ReadWriteBits_8h_source.html) library defines bit manipulation functions (for readability and testability).
 In